okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/mfa/main/index.md

 <StackSelector />

-Thie guide explains how to implement multifactor authentication (MFA) and provides an example of how to use the Okta Factors API to add an additional factor for a user.
+This guide explains how to implement multifactor authentication (MFA) and provides an example of how to use the Okta Factors API to add an additional factor for a user.

 ---

 **Learning outcomes**